A Day With My Billet Box Rev 4B DNA60!

 I had also ordered a Steamtuners Insider, and tried fitting it into my spare white Boro tank.
 It arrived on the same day as the rest of the package.
 However, I decided to try it out later, and enjoy the vape from my Mini RBA bridge today.

 Next, I had to figure out how to remove the button and replace it with the gorgeous stabwood matching button.
-This video helped me understand very quickly how to do it.

 So about 4 hours after receiving by Billet Box Rev 4B, I was sitting comfy and enjoying my vape with the stab panels and button.